gabrielsilvadk/CpfValidation/README.md

 # CpfValidation
-Repository created to demonstrate how to build a serverless microservice to CPF validation
+Repository created to demonstrate how to build a serverless microservice to CPF validation using Azure Functions